 - Over 25 million people visit Uptown to take advantage of its many attractions each year.
 Over 100,000 people travel to the community to work throughout the week.

-- Uptown is home to several college campuses, including those for Johnson and Wales University, the University of North Carolina at Charlotte Center City, Wake Forest University Charlotte Center, USC Darla Moore School of Business, Northeasetern University, and Union Presbyterian Seminary.
+- Uptown is home to several college campuses, including those for Johnson and Wales University, the University of North Carolina at Charlotte Center City, Wake Forest University Charlotte Center, USC Darla Moore School of Business, and Northeastern University.

 - Uptown is Charlotte’s number one hub for professional sports.
 The Panthers (NFL) and the Hornets (NBA) both play here.
 The NASCAR Hall of Fame is also located here.